- Dashwamedha Ghat - Madhur Milan, Kashi Chat House, Deena Chat Bhandar, Blue Lassi

 - Chowk area - Ram Bhandar (Thatheri Bazaar), Deena Chat Bhandar (Nariyal Gali), Shri Rajbandhu Sweets (Kachori Gali), Laxmi Chai Waale

-My maiden trip to Benaras or Varanasi in July 2015, was to attend the wedding of a close college friend.
+My maiden trip to Benaras or Varanasi was to attend the wedding of a close college friend.
 Excited about finally walking the ghats and gallis of this ancient city, I took in the sights and smells of this temple town with its stories of yogis on the ghats, of tourists and the devout both flocking to see the evening aarthi on the banks of India’s most holy river, the Ganga, its Benarasi sari heritage, and its warm and hospitable residents.
+And of course, it's food!
+The food in Varanasi, like a lot of other experiences in the city, is legendary.
+Almost every bend in the narrow lanes leads to shops serving hot bedmis, cool lassi and varieties of sweets.
+And then, of course, there are the iconic eateries, the ones that HAVE to be visited.
+Plus some new-age cafes and restaurants often set up by migrants.
+Here's an insider's guide to food in Varanasi.
+For me, this particular trip was a mix of just experiencing the city and absorbing the vibe, and sampling some of the decadent dishes that I had only heard about till then.

 The next morning, as I took an autorickshaw to travel to its famous ghats and the holy Kashi Vishwanath temple, what was striking was the similarity that the local architecture and old city have to the Chandni Chowk area in Old Delhi.
 The same narrow lanes and by-lanes, flanked on both sides by two to three storey buildings, housing small eateries that spill out onto the pathway.
 Many of these buildings open into a large central courtyard with rooms on all sides.
 Even culturally, the similarities were striking – constant friendly banter between the locals who have known each other for years, adda sessions in progress, children playing around.
 It was déjà vu – my memories of Chandni Chowk go back many decades, when as a 5-6 year old I would visit my dadi’s (maternal grandmother’s) ancestral house for festivals.
 Being in Benaras brought all those buried memories back.